-- 53. The punishments to which offenders are liable under the provisions of this Code are
+- 53. (1) The punishments to which offenders are liable under the provisions of this Code are

 - (a) death;

+- (aa) imprisonment for life;

-- (b) imprisonment, which is of 2 descriptions namely
+- (b) imprisonment;

-- (i) rigorous, that is with hard labour;

-- (ii) simple;

 - (c) forfeiture of property;

 - (d) fine;

-- (e) whipping, subject to the provisions of the Criminal Procedure Code.
+- (e) whipping, subject to the provisions of the Criminal Procedure Code (Chapter 7).

+- (2) Notwithstanding the provisions of any other written law, the words "imprisonment for life" means imprisonment for the remainder of the natural life of the person so sentenced.

-54. Repealed.
+- 54. (No section).